Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 In most cases, Network is the only app you'd use.
 For most homes and offices, the Protect, Access, and Talk applications can also be applicable.
 UID and Connect only make sense in enterprise environments.

-In this review, I looked at the UDM-SE mostly as a router for a large home or an office with some light experience with Protect.
-But first, let's check out the networking console's appearance.
+In this review, I looked at the UDM-SE mainly as a router for a large home or an office and tested the Protect briefly.
+But first, let's check out the appearance of the networking console.

 Ubiquiti Dream Machine Special Edition: Detail photos